-Even the most experienced IT chief and web security expert must stay vigilant and guard against the bad guys.
+Even the most experienced CIO and web security expert must stay vigilant and guard against the bad guys.
 No one is safe without knowing what to look out for.
 Here are six of the most common security vulnerabilities you must protect yourself against.

 1. SQL Injections